 She sat there a little longer before she got up and went to the bedroom she shared with her six-year old sister.

 “What are you doing, Donna?” her little sister, Linda, asked while Donna changed into overalls.
 Eight-year old Donna looked at her sister thoughtfully.
 Linda was a beautiful little girl with long, brown curly hair which her mother kept in braids.

 Donna eyed her sister, thinking what benefit could be had dragging Linda along.
 Then it occurred to her that Linda kept a substantial amount of change in her piggy bank.

 “Well,” Donna said in perfect recitation of lines she had prepared, “do you want to come with me?”

 “Oh, yes, where are we going?”
 Linda gleamed.

-“I want to take a walk in the storm and get some hot chocolate at Quik-Stop.
+“I want to take a walk in the storm and get some hot chocolate at Quik-Stop, and maybe some french fries.
 Still wanna come?”

 “Oh, yeah, I’ll go ask Mommy if we can go.”

 “No,” Donna grabbed her arm, “don’t bother Mom, she won’t mind.
 I already asked her.”
 She lied so easily.

 Linda threw on some clothes, Donna took a whiff of some socks on the floor and decided they were clean enough for another day’s use.